charlesduan/osp/README.md

 ## TL;DR: Building a Textbook

+Look in the directory `sample` for an example.
 Edit the file `book.tex` to your liking.
 Use the `\import [module]` command to import a module into the book as a chapter.
 The list of available modules is in the `base` directory.
 To generate a PDF, run `make` or `make book.pdf`.